mikezano/zano-press/did-you-know/infinite-animation-iteration.md

 </style>
 <div id="ball1"></div>

-The key to this animation comes from this line in `.ball` style definition:
+The key to this animation comes from this line...

 ```css
 animation: move 1s linear infinite;